qverent/dataviz-animaladoptions/README.md

 ## Chart 3: Histograms of animal age and colour groups
 Chart 3 implements linked highlighting with chart 2 so that users can see how each individual animal fits into the distribution of age and colour (present distribution, identify trends) of animals at the shelter.
 Data timeframe is controlled by the brush in chart 1 and users can see what attributes are more common in general, or during a certain timeframe (ie. more baby animals during breeding seasons).
 The counts for each animal are encoded in a histogram format as it is the simplest to visually present and compare trends across groups, and data from the large number of animals can be aggregated into a single view.
 This chart utilizes the same colour hue encoding as chart 1 so that there is a unified representation for animal types across the entire visualization.

+## Accessibility
+This app is colour-deficiency safe.
+Colours were initially chosen to echo the primary colour of the Austin Animal’s Centre’s logo and to convey a sense of friendliness and warmth.
+However, this was changed to prioritize colour-deficiency friendliness.
+Using the Colorblinding Chrome extension, we rendered the web app in protanopia (red-blind), deuteranopia (green-blind) and tritanopia (blue-blind) modes to ensure that the charts are still differentiable.

 ## Reflection
 We feel that one design spec we should have clarified at the beginning of the project is the target screen size.